Boeing feels strong pressure to increase 737 jet output

 Conner said there is capacity at Spirit to go beyond 47 a month.

-The 737 competes with the Airbus Group SA A320 family of single-aisle airplanes.
+The 737 competes with the Airbus Group SA (AIR.PA) A320 family of single-aisle airplanes.

-In August, Boeing Chief Financial Officer Greg Smith signalled that Boeing was close to deciding whether to push 737 production to 52 a month.
+In August, Boeing Chief Financial Officer Greg Smith signaled that Boeing was close to deciding whether to push 737 production to 52 a month.

 Increasing the production rate is a benefit to Boeing and to carriers since it allows the planemaker to offer airlines the chance to buy planes sooner, rather than putting their orders at the end of its record order book.